dongyx/chtrie/README.md

 	If `n` or `m` is less than 1, they will be regulated to 1.

-	Node indexes are non-negative intergers less than `n`.
+	Nodes in the trie are indexed by non-negative integers less than `n`.
+	The root node is indexed by 0.
 	Symbols are non-negative integers less than `m`.

 	Upon success, return a pointer to the trie.